-Ingredients for 4 people:1 kg lamb (cut into pieces for stewing)400 ml red wine (for example Casa Conforto Chianti Superiore)400 g carrot300 g peeled tomatoes200 ml Aceto Balsamico di Modena I.G.P.100 g shallots3 sprigs of rosemary2-3 tbsp extra virgin olive oil2 cloves of garlic, peeled2 tbsp honey8-10 juniper berries1 bay leaf salt and pepper
+Ingredients for 4 people:1 kg lamb (cut into pieces for stewing)400 ml red wine (for example Casa Conforto Chianti Superiore)400 g carrot300 g peeled tomatoes200 ml balsamic vinegar of Modena I.G.P.100 g shallot3 sprigs of rosemary2-3 tbsp Extra Virgin Olive Oil2 cloves of garlic, peeled2 tbsp honey8-10 juniper berries1 bay leaf leaf salt and pepper

 First of all prepare the marinade: pour the wine and vinegar into a large bowl, add the lamb, the carrots (cleaned and cut in pieces), the cloves of garlic in slices, the rosemary, bay leaf and juniper berries crushed with the flat of a knife.
 Stir well, cover and put in the fridge to marinate for roughly 12 hours.

 When the time is over, take the bowl out, use a perforated spoon to remove the meat and vegetables, and put the marinade to one side; pat the pieces dry with kitchen paper and leave to rest for about half an hour.